Better three hours too soon than a minute too late.

 - Are there any group or collaborative assignments?
 You’ll want to pay particular attention to the timing of any assignment that requires you to work with others.

 You can find many useful resources online that will help you keep track of your schedule.
-Some are basic, cloud-based calendars (like Google calendar, iCal, Outlook), and some (like iHomework) are specialized for students.
+Some are basic calendars like Google calendar, iCal, or Outlook, and some calendar apps like iHomework are specialized for students.

 We all have exactly 168 hours per week.
 How do you spend yours?
 How much time will you be willing to devote to your studies?